 The Electromechanical Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, http://abet.org, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012

-- For careers in design, development, analysis, implementation, integration, maintenance, and operation of electrical and mechanical components and/or electromechanical systems.
+Graduates of the Electromechanical Engineering Technology Program will pursue careers in design, development, analysis, implementation, integration, maintenance, optimization and operation of electrical and mechanical components and/or electromechanical systems.

 The EMET graduate will have: